3 Ways Castor Oil Packs Support Menopause Symptoms

 Inflammation is a key component in IBS.
 Inflammation may be sourced from food sensitivities, allergies and intolerances, or choices of food, such as fermented foods that have high levels of histamine and act as an irritant to the gut.
 Inflammation is a root cause of all diseases and when there is imbalance in any system there is always inflammation.

 Ferritin, the storage molecule for iron can also be a key indicator of acute inflammation.
-It is important to test in combination with a complete blood count (CBC) as well as an iron panel to make sure you rule out any other reasons for an elevated level of Ferritin.
+It is important to test in combination with a complete blood count (CBC) as well as an iron panel to make sure you rule out any other reasons for an elevated level of ferritin.

 There are certain key markers that are indicative of inflammation.
 Firstly, high sensitivity C reactive protein (HS-CRP).
 This marker is not often tested, however, levels have been noted to be higher in those with irritable bowel syndrome as compared to the healthy population8.